-With high numbers and rates of fatal injury, agriculture, forestry and fishing is the riskiest industry sector.
-Just over one in a hundred workers (employees and the self-employed) work in agriculture, but it accounts for about one in five fatal injuries to workers.
+Agriculture, forestry and fishing is the riskiest industry sector in terms of fatal injuries.
+One in a hundred workers (employees and the self-employed) work in agriculture, but it accounts for one in five fatal injuries to workers.

 The latest results in agriculture, forestry and fishing show:

-- 29 fatal injuries to workers, the average over the previous five years was 36.
-Almost half as many workers were killed in 2012/13p as in 1981 (54), but the average worker fatality rate, over the last five years, is much higher than in any other industry section (RIDDOR);
+- 27 fatal injuries to workers in 2013/14p, the average over the previous five years was 33 ‑ the worker fatality rate is higher than any other industry section;

-- Almost half (41%) of the workers who were fatally injured were farmers; another 17% were farm workers;
+- almost half (48%) of the workers who were fatally injured were farmers, while about one in seven were farm or forestry workers;

-- Seven fatal injuries to members of the public - the average over the previous five years was five;
+- four fatal injuries to members of the public in 2013/14p, the average over the previous five years was six.